 - In Kaqchikel sluicing, an active or passive clause can serve as a licit antecedent for a sluice in the Agent Focus voice, and vice-versa.
 To my knowledge, this had never been noted for any Mayan language.
 I am currently investigating the consequences of this phenomenon for the formulation of the identity condition on ellipsis.

-- Jointly with Ted Levin and Paulina Lyskawa, I am investigating a pattern of “optional” absolutive agreement in the Santiago dialect of Tz’utujiil.
+- Jointly with Ted Levin and Paulina Lyskawa, I am investigating a pattern of optional agreement in the Santiago dialect of Tz’utujil.
 We argue that the availablity of optional agreement in a subset of constructions in the language sheds light on the featural make-up of specifiers vs. complements, as well as the typology of verbal agreement in Mayan.
 This project has been supported by the Jacobs Research Funds and the Cosmos Club Foundation.

 - Gesoel Mendes and I are exploring adjunct extraction in the K’ichean branch of the Mayan languages.
 To variable degrees, all of these languages have a restriction on the A’-extraction of vP-level adjuncts.
 We argue that a postverbal clitic that appears upon the extraction of these adjuncts is the spell-out of a copy that has undergone Chain Reduction (Nunes 2004).
 However, the copy has not undergone deletion, but instead has undergone substitution by an idiosyncratic morpheme.

 - Jamie Douglas, Michelle Sheehan, and I argue that Mayan languages that display syntactic ergativity (SE) come in two flavors.
 Some languages ban the extraction of all vP internal elements except the absolutive argument, while others ban the extraction of the ergative argument exclusively.
 We argue that SE can arise from two distinct derivational histories, yielding this difference and other correlations related to word order and partial SE.